Stand and Deliver

 The Bit Screen became a lab for experiments in digital narratives and online storytelling, helping give rise to data-based, interactive and pass-along films.Dubbed “La Dame du Web Cinema”, Nora became a guest speaker at film festivals and conferences in the US and Europe and wrote and published a number of articles about emerging narratives, including the definitive “History of Web Cinema,” which was published in conjunction with the show she curated for Future Cinema, at the ZKM Museum in Germany.
 Nora went on to create several digital film platforms, including Kurz Film Kanal for Europe Online, and Cinema Lounge for AT&T/Media One.
 She originated “Streaming Cinema”, the first festival of online film, which traveled to Europe and Asia, as well as to cities in the US.

 She pushed story forms to the next level when she originated the first live, online film mix, “Story Streams.”
 The project brought together three filmmakers in France, Mexico and Canada who each created their own version of the universal myth of “The Hero’s Journey.”
-The films were uploaded and mixed live by a VJ at a studio in Philadelphia and streamed live over the Internet.
 Again experimenting with emerging technologies and digital narratives, Nora created the first “Game-Film”, an online video game that generated short films based on how the game was played.
-The films were created collaboratively, using the Internet2, by teams in Beijing and Seattle; Salt Lake City and Philadelphia; and Rio de Janeiro and Uppsala.
-Exploring the universality of myth, Nora used the story of the descent to the underworld as the subject of the game and films.
+The films were created collaboratively, using the Internet2, by teams in Beijing and Seattle; Salt Lake City and Philadelphia; and Rio de Janeiro and Uppsala, Sweden.
 The project was later presented at CERN as a case study for online, international collaboration.

 Nora is a student of fairy tales and folk tales and multicultural myths, with a deep and abiding interest in Irish mythology.
-Early in her career Nora wrote and sold several screenplays and returned to writing later on with the blog, “The Dame Domain.”
-Emulative of Erma Bombeck, the blog followed a fictionalized version of Nora’s own family.
-The blog was syndicated to Reuters and the Chicago Sun Times and published in a collection, “The Home Fires are Burning…My Feet.”
+Early in her career Nora wrote and sold several screenplays and returned to writing later on with the blog, “The Dame Domain, ” which was syndicated to Reuters and the Chicago Sun Times and published in a collection, “The Home Fires are Burning…My Feet.”
 Nora has also published articles in several books, including “Pink TV: Sixty Years of Women in Television”, and has written for major publications such as The Wall Street Journal and Forbes.

 Ms. Barry was graduated from the Newhouse School at Syracuse University with an MS in Communications, where she studied television and media production.
 Post-Syracuse she studied directing at the Walnut St. Theater.
 She received her BA in Political Science and French from LaSalle University.
 In addition, she has pursued coursework towards an MBA.
 She is a member of the National Storytelling Network.